 TRIGGER‘s trademark mix between classic pop and dubstep works incredibly well.
 On my side, I’m not particularly fond of dubstep but I can clearly say that the amount of dubstep elements won’t bother you one bit – unless you’re too picky about it.

 People can enjoy melodic instrumentals with rich bass lines and guitar riffs at the same time as they can enjoy a powerful dance break that goes all out on dubstep elements.
-It might sound odd on paper but this duality about their sound is performed in a fantastic way.
+It might sound odd on paper but this duality of their sound is performed in a fantastic way.

 It works and it makes this group’s sound unique.
 Songs like Last Dimension illustrate well how this duality actually works.

 For me though, the best songs are the ones that opt for a melodic approach.
-Simple synths, pads, old-school elements such as vocoders, these small things when mixed with the right elements, bring out the best in this group.
+Simple synths, pads, and old-school elements such as vocoders, these small things when mixed with the right elements, bring out the best in this group.
 DAYBREAK INTERLUDE and In The Meantime are two good examples of this, they are, at the same time, the best songs on this release.

 Another trademark element for TRIGGER is its sexy vibe.

 I know I’ve written this countless times throughout the review but I’ll say it again: this group is too sexy to handle.
 The lyrics are mature, sometimes borderline safe, others are filled with innuendos and the performances only add to this.
-Leopard Eyes, SECRET NIGHT and Sato’s solo Risky na Kanojo are the definitions of alluring and classy.
+Leopard Eyes, SECRET NIGHT, and Sato’s solo Risky na Kanojo are the definitions of alluring and classy.

 Talking about classy and alluring we need to mention that TRIGGER‘s music isn’t, most of the times, uptempo.
 That simple fact is what makes them sound alluring.
 They are teasing the listener with melodic leads and slow-paced drums.
 They aren’t cheesy while doing it, as a matter of fact, they are incredibly classy in the way they tease the listener as well as the way they handle that vibe.

-Ballads are a strange concept for this group, still we were blessed with at 2 (even if one of them has ballad elements but isn’t fully one) ballads.
+Ballads are a strange concept for this group, still, we were blessed with at 2 (even if one of them has ballad elements but isn’t fully one) ballads.
 Hatano‘s solo song Shiawase de Ite and TRIGGER‘s DESTINY.

-Those two songs brought more to the table for this group, showing that they aren’t only dance pop artists, they can delve into different music genres and impress everyone.
+Those two songs brought more to the table for this group, showing that they aren’t only dance-pop artists, they can delve into different music genres and impress everyone.
 Ballads sure sound like a weird combination with this group but in reality, they fit incredibly well with them.

 The only issues we found with this album lie in two specific songs: NATSU☆Shioze！ and U COMPLETE ME.
 Bubbly pop songs don’t seem to fit well with this group and, in the middle of an album filled with dancefloor anthems, these two songs sounded out of place.